tbrowder/Text-Utils/README.md

 Strip comments from an input text line, save comment if requested, normalize returned text if requested

 The routine returns a string of text with any comment stripped off.
-Note that the designated char will trigger the strip even though it is escaped or included in quotes.
+Note the designated char will trigger the strip even though it is escaped or included in quotes.
 Also returns the comment if requested.
 All returned text is normalized if requested.

 The signature: